 These Assessment Objectives are equally weighted (25% each), and form the basis of the course.
 The externally set assignment or examination theme will be given in January with approximately eight school weeks to prepare for it.

-Assessment % of GCSE Details Personal Portfolio The personal portfolio is based on a theme.
-It must consist of a body of research studies and developmental work leading up to one or more outcomes or to a varies of a least two work journals and larger pieces using either digital imaging or light sensitive materials.
+ASSESSMENT % OF GCSE DETAILS Personal Portfolio 60% studies and developmental work leading up to one or more outcomes or to a variety of i It includes at least two work journals and larger pieces using either film, video, digital i light sensitive materials.
 A work journal is a time-based record, with images and annotation.
-It is used to analyse work, experiment in, and develop ideas in class time and for prep.
-Ever will be assessed along with any other GCSE coursework.
-Final Examination The final examination theme is set by the examining board and is in two parts: Supporting Studies: Eight school weeks allowed for studies to develop ideas (20%) Timed Test: 10 hours allowed to complete the final piece of work based on the supporting studies (20%)
+It is used to record, work, experiment in, and develop ideas in class time and for prep.
+Everything in it will b The personal portfolio is based on a theme.
+It must consist of a body of research, supporting studies and developmental work leading up to one or more outcomes or to a variety of resolutions.
+It includes at least two work journals and larger pieces using either film, video, digital imaging or light sensitive materials.
+A work journal is a time-based record, with images and annotation.
+It is used to record, analyse work, experiment in, and develop ideas in class time and for prep.
+Everything in it will be assessed along with any other GCSE coursework.
+Final Examination 40% The final examination theme is set by the examining board and is in two parts: Supporting Studies: Eight school weeks allowed for studies to develop ideas (20%) Timed Test: 10 hours allowed to complete the final piece of work based on the supporting studie (20%)